seancorfield/honeysql/README.md

 `SELECT a, b` -- helpers like `select` are generally variadic and do not take a collection of column names.

+The examples in this README use a mixture of data structures and the helper functions interchangably.
+For any example using the helpers, you could evaluate it (without the call to `sql/format`) to see what the equivalent data structure would be.

 ### Inserts

 Inserts are supported in two patterns.